allegro/allegro.tech/_posts/2018-02_07_psychological_needs_at_work.md

 and the variety of challenges that the company puts in front of you?
 Or maybe you feel lost because you don’t have a clearly defined role and place in the team?
 You don’t fully understand your responsibilities and that frustrates you?
-With a similar level of discomfort at work, it is likely that your basic psychological needs aren’t being met which affects your feeling of satisfaction and fulfilment.
+With a similar level of discomfort at work, it is likely that your basic psychological needs are not being met which affects your feeling of satisfaction and fulfilment.
 Below is a description of these needs.

 ### Psychological needs: the 3 hungers model